pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_documentation/glossary/contentful/column__contentful_entry.md

+!!! note
-/* This file is auto-generated */
+    This file is auto-generated

-/* TODO: reorganise into concepts proper to tracking */
+    :construction_worker_tone1: Work in progress :construction_worker_tone1:

 {% docs column__entry_id %}The identifier for the entry associated with the consultation.{% enddocs %}
 {% docs column__entry_name %}The name of the entry displayed to the user.{% enddocs %}